 It’s no more big news that Google is shutting down Google+ earlier than initially planned.
-The search giant revealed in December 2018 that it will put an end to its social media platform in April 2019 instead of August 2019.
+The search giant revealed in December 2018 that it would put an end to its social media platform in April 2019 instead of August 2019.
 But In today’s update about the Google+ situation, Google also revealed other upcoming milestones that will take effect in the months before the April 2 shut down.

 The feature will disappear from other platforms by March 7th.
 Google really pushed bloggers to integrate Google+ into their comment platform, and now that is going away.